mpv-player/mpv/DOCS/man/options.rst

     moving edges) in exchange for potentially adding more blur.
 The default for ``--tscale-clamp`` is 1.0, the others default to 0.0.

-``--scale-cutoff=<value>``, ``--cscale-cutoff=<value>``, ``--dscale-cutoff=<value>``
-    Cut off the filter kernel prematurely once the value range drops below this threshold.
-Doing so allows more aggressive pruning of skippable coefficients by disregarding parts of the LUT which are effectively zeroed out by the window function.
-Only affects polar (EWA) filters.
-The default is 0.001 for each, which is perceptually transparent but provides a 10%-20% speedup, depending on the exact radius and filter kernel chosen.

 ``--scale-taper=<value>``, ``--scale-wtaper=<value>``, ``--dscale-taper=<value>``, ``--dscale-wtaper=<value>``, ``--cscale-taper=<value>``, ``--cscale-wtaper=<value>``, ``--tscale-taper=<value>``, ``--tscale-wtaper=<value>``
     Kernel/window taper factor.
 Increasing this flattens the filter function.
     Value range is 0 to 1.
 A value of 0 (the default) means no flattening, a